Gohos322/HW3/README.md

 <img src="https://github.com/Gohos322/HW3/blob/master/Performance%20of%20BinarySearchTree%20Sort%20Solution.png"><br>
 <br>
 For the Binary Search Tree, both the add operation and the return of the minimum and the maximum value were faster than the ones of QuickSort and both the BubbleSorts, but slower than the HeapSort ones.<br>
-To Measure time I originally used time.time(), but I found out that the &Delta; Time measured was on the order of thenths of a second, so i moved to datetime.now(), wich i used to create a function that measure difference of time in the order of milliseconds.
+To Measure time I originally used time.time(), but I found out that the &Delta; Time measured was on the order of thenths of a second.
+I wanted to have a more precise set of misurations, so i moved to datetime.now(), wich i used to create a function that measure difference of time in the order of milliseconds.
 I then used pandas to create a DataFrame and stored the result of <br>3</b> repetition in a .cvs <a href="https://github.com/Gohos322/HW3/blob/master/benchmark_data.csv">file</a><br>
 <br>
 <header><h2>Overall Performances</h2></header> <br>
 <br>